Avadh-Ladani-0/Plant-health-Classification/readme.md

 ## Project Overview

 Plant health is crucial for agriculture and environmental monitoring.
 Traditional methods of assessing plant health are often time-consuming and labor-intensive.
 This project explores the use of hyperspectral imaging and computer vision to provide a more efficient and accurate alternative.
 By analyzing both spectral data obtained from a spectrometer and visual information from images, we aim to create a classification model that can identify various plant health conditions.
+Data Augumentation Techniques were also used in order to avoid overfitting of the results.

 ## Technologies Used